Credit: @newyorksherpa on Instagram

 What to order: An omelet, obviously!
 Scotty’s Chili Cheese Dog omelet features diced hot dogs, cheese, and chili.
 Healthier options are available.

-When to go: Open 5 am–4 pm Sunday through Tuesday, and 5 am–9 pm Wednesday to Saturday.
+When to go: Open 7 am–3 pm Sunday through Thursday, and 7 am–4 pm Friday to Saturday.

 This mom-and-pop eatery in Penn Yan is small but mighty, with five tables and 10 counter seats.
-Current owners Sean and Carrie Ahearn strive to offer great food and a great experience, and it shows.
+Current owners and friends Anna Sweet, Nate Salpeter, Alicia Avellaneda and Cameron Mills strive to offer great food and a great experience, and it shows.
+When the diner went up for sale, the group decided to go into business together as friends and partners, to ensure the diner continued its long tradition of being an important part of the Penn Yan Community.
 NYup.com has awarded several accolades to the diner, including the coveted Judges’ Choice Best Diner in Upstate NY, Best Pancakes, Best Home Fries, and Best Atmosphere.
 The diner itself dates back to 1925, and offers a “retro-licious” vibe to customers.
 Breakfast is served all day, and daily special dinners make this a must-stop.

 What to order: Gluten-friendly pancakes, hot sandwiches, and diner-made pie a la mode!

 When to go: Open from 8 am–2 pm, seven days a week On Sundays, breakfast is the only meal served.

 Sophia’s Restaurant (Greater Niagara)